ldeso/hugo-flex/README.md

 ## Additional CSS Rules

 Additional CSS rules may be embedded in specific pages.
-They must be saved in a partial, e.g. `/layout/partials/form.css`, and added to the front matter of the relevant pages:
+They must be saved in a partial (e.g. `/layout/partials/form.css`), and added to the front matter of the relevant pages:

 ```yaml
 css: